telvis07/practical_machine_learning_peer_review/har_analysis.md

 total_rows                                             20
 total_rows_with_at_least_one_missing_measurement       20

-Once we clean the data, we select the 36 columns corresponding to the variables found during feature selection and perform our predictions.
+Once we cleaned the data, we select the 36 columns corresponding to the variables found during feature selection and perform our predictions.
 See `Appendix 1` for code and predictions.

 ## Conclusion

 In this project, we use `R` to build a classifier using the `Qualitative Activity Recognition` sensor data.
 We performed data cleaning on the *testing* and *training* data set by replacing missing (NA) values.
 Our final random forest model has `95.7%` accuracy using only *36* of *152* features.
-Finally, we predict the *classe* for the 20 test samples using the Random Forest model with *36* features.
+Finally, we predict the *classe* for the 20 test samples using this model.

 # Appendix